zyj-2000/AIGC-Digital-Human/README.md

 ### Introduction

-In this documentation, we have compiled papers, databases, and code resources related to Digital Humans.
+In this documentation, we have collected papers, databases, and code resources related to AIGC Digital Human.
 Digital Humans refer to virtual entities generated and simulated by computers, possessing human characteristics and behaviors.

 ### 2D Digital Human